softwaresaved/international-survey-2022/index.md

 * The code is released under [BSD 3-Clause License](https://github.com/softwaresaved/international-survey-analysis/blob/main/LICENSE).
 * The data stored in this repository is under the [CC BY 2.5 SCOTLAND](https://github.com/softwaresaved/international-survey-analysis/blob/main/LICENSE_FOR_DATA).

-The repository is also archived on zenodo: https://doi.org/10.5281/zenodo.1194668.
+The repository will also be archived on Zenodo when finalised - Zenodo link TBC.
-If you want to cite this work and need a citation in a specific format, you can use the citation service on the zenodo.
+If you want to cite this work and need a citation in a specific format, you can use the citation service on Zenodo.

 ## Reproducibility